advocateddrummer/CameraControl/README.md

 This script has only really been tested for motion/intrusion detection, much of the camera movement functionality has not been tested.
 Any feedback is welcome!

-Furthermore, I am barly more than a noob when it comes to bash/wget and I do not claim that this code is well written, efficient, or even safe.
+Furthermore, I am barely more than a noob when it comes to bash/wget and I do not claim that this code is well written, efficient, or even safe.
 Again, any feedback is welcome.